-This survey site is quite different from other survey sites you’ve encountered and I will explain why later.
-Right now, the question “Is Points For Surveys a scam?” is the first thing we need to address.
+Well, let me just reveal right away that this survey site is quite different from other survey sites you’ve encountered and I will explain why later.

-Let me just say now, no, Points For Surveys is not a scam.
+And let me also just say now, no, Points For Surveys is not a scam.
 It is definitely a legit survey site.

 But this doesn’t automatically mean you should sign up and become a member right away.
 You need to figure out first if this site is really what you are looking for, and that is likely to earn a decent amount of money.